jluttine/cholmod-extra/Docs/source/install.rst

 TODO: Check the installation directory in Makefile!

-The documentation can be found in Docs/ folder.
-The source files are readable as such in reStructuredText format.
-If you have `Sphinx
-<http://sphinx.pocoo.org/>`_ installed, the documentation can be
-compiled to, for instance, HTML or PDF using
+This documentation can be found in Docs/ folder.
+The documentation source files are readable as such in reStructuredText format.
+If you have `Sphinx <http://sphinx.pocoo.org/>`_ installed, the documentation can be compiled to, for instance, HTML or PDF using

 ::